Roval-Benny/Note-Book-MVC/readme.md

-## Seed code - Boilerplate for step 2 - Keep Note Assignment
 ### Assignment Step Description
-In this case study: Keep Note Step 2, we will create an Application which accepts Note Title, Note Content, and Note Status as input from the front end and displays the same along with the LocalDateTime of posting in a reverse chronological order (latest Note first).
+In this case study: Note Book, we will create an Application which accepts Note Title, Note Content, and Note Status as input from the front end and displays the same along with the LocalDateTime of posting in a reverse chronological order (latest Note first).

 Even though functionality-wise and the output of step-1 and step-2 are same,
  1. In step-1 we created a monolithic application but in this step-2, we will use persistent data storage,